jayunit100/RudolF/README.md

 This analogy is meant to reflect the notion that functional programming and dynamic languages CAN have a very

-meaningul role in the "real world" --- and project RudolF aims to realize this notion.
+meaningful role in the "real world" --- and project RudolF aims to realize this notion.
 The aim of RudolF is to

 exemplify the power of functional and dynamic languages applied to a broad range of data mining problems.